SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 An access is *instantaneous* if no other code can execute on the same thread while the access in question is happening.
-One consequence of this "blocking" property of instantaneous access is that no two instantaneous accesses can overlap each other's execution.
+One consequence of this "blocking" property of instantaneous access is that no two instantaneous accesses overlap each other's execution.

 For the most part, most memory accesses in your code are instantaneous.
 For example,